 Hawaii volcano eruption has some on alert, draws onlookers

-Spectators pull over on Saddle Road to watch the eruption on Mauna Loa, Tuesday, Nov.
+Lava flows down the mountain from the Mauna Loa eruption, Tuesday, Nov.
 29, 2022, near Hilo, Hawaii.
 (AP Photo/Marco Garcia)

 Share: